alebarrob/alebarrob/README.md

 ## Welcome to my GitHub profile!
-- 👋 Hello, my name is Alejandro and I love technology and mobile application development.
+- 👋 Hello, my name is Alejandro and I love technology and mobile applications development.
 I'm specialized in Android apps development with Kotlin, but I'm always learning new technologies and frameworks to improve as a developer and also because I really enjoy learning and acquiring new skills!
 - 💼 I'm currently working at Optiva Media (EPAM) as an Android developer.

 ## Tecnologies: